Youth Philanthropy Grant Guidelines

-What type of Projects are Funded?
+What Types of Projects Are Funded?

-What types of Projects are NOT Funded?
+What Types of Projects Are NOT Funded?

 - Supported activities may NOT discriminate against any individual or group based on race, gender, gender expression, age, disability, religion, ethnic or national origin, or otherwise legally protected groups.

 Grant Review Criteria